ligato/docs/docs/plugins/vpp-plugins.md

 The `NewAPIChannel()` call returns a new API channel for communication with VPP using the GoVPP core.
 It uses a default buffer size of 100 messages for the request and reply Go channels.

-You can customize the request and reply Go channel buffer sizes using the `NewAPIChannelBuffered`call:
+You can customize the request and reply Go channel buffer sizes using the `NewAPIChannelBuffered`call.

 - Increase `reqChanBufSize()` to avoid VPP overload if your plugin sends configuration requests in bulk mode.
 <br>